 The AfD focuses on Germans and German interests.
 The party wants to pay less for Europe and defence.
 They reject immigrants and refugees – and favour more programmes for ‘real’ Germans.
 French President Emmanuel Macron seems already to have drawn conclusions from the new mood in Berlin, by toning down earlier-trailed ideas on improving integration in the euro area.

 There will be difficult negotiations to form a coalition.
 Since the SPD opted out of extending its co-operation with Merkel, the Green party and the traditionally CDU-minded liberals of the Free Democrats (FDP) will be necessary to give Merkel a working majority.
 A three-party coalition will be another first for post-war Germany.

 Assuming such a complex mixture can be assembled, the FDP and Greens will give Merkel many headaches.
-They will not wish to be outdone by the AfD in their rejection of 'business as usual'.
+They will not wish to be outdone by the AfD in their rejection of ‘business as usual’.
 And her Bavarian partners are still trying to recover from massive losses in their home state.
-It is no surprise that Merkel appears to be rushing in Wolfgang Schäuble, her finance minister, to keep order as the new president of the parliament.
+It is no surprise that Wolfgang Schäuble, who resigned as Merkel’s finance minister yesterday, has been rushed in to keep order as the new president of the parliament.

 Merkel faces difficulties in making compromises on pressing European issues or in supporting the US hard line on Russia or Iran.
 On the other hand, Britain’s negotiators handling the UK’s exit from the European Union might hear more sympathetic overtures from Berlin.
 A British-style sense of self is what many Germans are looking for.